VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: Experiment

-The target of our investigation comprises both trainable and ICL frameworks.
-The details are as follows: (1) \textbf{Seq2Vis}~\cite{Luo00CLQ21}: Based on the LSTM network, this model represents the first step in introducing the sequence-to-sequence framework into text-to-vis.
-(2) \textbf{Transformer}~\cite{VaswaniSPUJGKP17}: As the mainstream sequence-to-sequence framework in today's generation tasks, we include it as a victim model.
-(3) \textbf{ncNet}: Proposed by \citet{LuoTLTCQ22}, this model adapts text-to-vis to the Transformer framework through attention forcing and visualization-aware rendering.
-(4) \textbf{RGVisNet}~\cite{SongZWJ22}: A state-of-the-art visualization model that first retrieves similar examples and then revises them into the target visualizations.
-(5) \textbf{CodeT5}~\cite{CodeT5}: A pre-trained language model for code-related tasks.
+(1) \textit{Seq2Vis}~\cite{Luo00CLQ21}: Based on the LSTM network, this model represents the first step in introducing the sequence-to-sequence framework into text-to-vis.
+(2) \textit{Transformer}~\cite{VaswaniSPUJGKP17}: As the mainstream sequence-to-sequence framework in today's generation tasks, we include it as a victim model.
+(3) \textit{ncNet}: Proposed by \cite{LuoTLTCQ22}, this model adapts text-to-vis to the Transformer framework through attention forcing and visualization-aware rendering.
+(4) \textit{RGVisNet}~\cite{SongZWJ22}: A state-of-the-art visualization model that first retrieves similar examples and then revises them into the target visualizations.
+(5) \textit{CodeT5}~\cite{CodeT5}: A pre-trained language model for code-related tasks.
 Since DVQs can be seen as a type of code, we utilize this model as a victim model.
-(6) \textbf{ICL}: An LLM-based in-context learning framework for text-to-vis.
+(6) \lsm{DataVisT5~\cite{WanSLZW25}: A pre-trained language model tailored for data visualization that extends T5 with hybrid pre-training and multi-task fine-tuning, effectively capturing cross-modal semantics and achieving state-of-the-art performance on multiple DV tasks.} (7) \textit{ICL}: An LLM-based in-context learning framework for text-to-vis.
 In this work, we employ ChatGPT~\cite{openai2022} as the backbone and use cosine similarity calculation as the retrieval method to find labeled examples in the prompt.

-\subsection{Implementation Details}
+\subsubsection{Implementation Details}